FlowFuse/node-red-dashboard/docs/contributing/guides/state-management.md

 - `datastore`: A store for the latest `msg` received by a widget in the Editor.
 - `statestore`: A store for all dynamic properties set against widgets in the Editor.

+Each store will run checks to ensure that any provided messages are permitted to be stored.
+An example of where this would get blocked is if `msg._client.socketid` is specified and the relevant node type is setup to listen to socket constraints (by default, this is `ui-control` and `ui-notification`).

 ## Data Store

 The server-side `datastore` is a centralised store for all messages received by widgets in the Editor.
 It is a simple key-value store, where the key is the widget's id, and the value is the message received by the widget.
 In some cases, e.g. `ui-chart` instead of recording _just_ the latest `msg` received, we actually store a history.